Defining business process intelligence

 Put simply, business process intelligence refers to the data an organization can access about the way their business processes operate.
 In and of itself, this data is interesting, and may shed some light on an organization's business operations.
 However, the true value lies in how it can enable effective use of business analytics.

 In other words, business process intelligence really comes into its own when it can be used to analyze an organization's process landscape.
 This analysis leads to the process optimization that can result in real improvements to a business, as well as enabling bigger-picture changes like digital transformation and the pursuit of operational excellence.

 However, before we examine business process intelligence in more detail, we must remember the truth all process owners live by: everything begins with the process model.
 The continuous documentation and improvement of daily processes is a crucial way of ensuring that business models work and that customer requirements are considered paramount.

 End-to-end process diagrams illustrate tasks and responsibilities, give information on the costs and risks of working processes, and provide clarity and consistency to business users.
 They are the first step towards an agile organization.
 As a result of process documentation, daily operations can be optimized, compliance requirements can be adhered to, decision-making improved, and risks within processes reduced.

 You’ve documented your processes.
 What now?

 Before an organization decides to implement a BPM software solution, the justifiable question, “What do we get out of this?” will most likely arise.
-Clearing up responsibilities, presenting the process in a transparent way for everyone and making costs and risks visible to all – these things offer added value to an organization – but what does a process actually achieve when it is initially documented?
-How can its potential for optimization be analyzed and how can it be redesigned in a more efficient way?
+Clarifying responsibilities, presenting the process workflow in a transparent way, and making costs and risks visible to all; these things offer added value to an organization, but what does modeling business processes achieve beyond the initial mapping and documentation of the workflow?
+How can their potential for optimization be analyzed, and how can it be redesigned more effectively?